eugenekryukov/Virtual-TreeView/README.md

+# Virtual-TreeView for CrossVcl
+This fork has modification which allow to use Virtual-TreeView together with CrossVcl (http://www.crossvcl.com) to build VCL application dfor macOS and Linux using Delphi Tokyo.

 # Virtual-TreeView
 Virtual Treeview is a Delphi treeview control built from ground up.
 Many years of development made it one of the most flexible and advanced tree controls available today.
 Virtual Treeview starts off with the claim to improve many aspects of existing solutions and introduces some new technologies and principles which were not available before.